KristopherTaylorSec/kristophertaylorsec.github.io/index.md

 ## 🧭 About This Site

-This is my **technical portfolio and personal proving ground** — a space where I document real-world projects, builds, and experiments.
+This is my **technical portfolio and personal proving ground.** A space where I document real world projects, builds, and experiments.
-Each section reflects active, hands-on work in security engineering, cloud infrastructure, automation, and emerging technology.
+Each section reflects active, hands on work in security engineering, cloud infrastructure, automation, and emerging technology.

 I believe in **learning by doing**.
 Every project here is part of my commitment to grow, refine, and strengthen my craft through consistent practice.